jonathonharrell/mirionline/README.md

 Before next patch release bump:
  - Start hooking up sockets to game engine
-   - Game class should be aware of socket list
-   - Get character list
+   - Get character list to client
-   - Be aware of socket state (IE, character selected, etc)
    - Early tests for engine
+ - Character class, should validate and send structure based on lists and rules for properties

 Before next minor release bump:
  - Able to log in, select/create character, see some amount of play UI